 JOB CODE: 81420

-DEFINITION: This is professional and administrative work in directing a food service operation in a state-operated facility.
+DEFINITION: This is professional and administrative work directing a food service operation in a Commonwealth facility.

-An employee in this job is responsible for planning, organizing, and directing the overall operations of the food service department at a state-operated facility.
-Work involves administrative responsibility in menu planning, nutritional care, purchasing, human resources, finance, food preparation, food service, sanitation, safety, communication, quality assurance, and policies and procedures.
-Work includes maintaining compliance with approved standards for dietetic services as required by the Joint Commission on the Accreditation of Healthcare Organizations, Medical Assistance, Medicare, and other applicable agencies.
+An employee in this job plans, organizes, and directs the overall operations of the food service department at a Commonwealth facility.
+Work involves directing and coordinating menu planning, nutritional care, purchasing, staffing, food preparation, food service, sanitation, safety, and quality assurance.
+Work includes developing and implementing policies and procedures and maintaining compliance with approved standards and regulatory requirements for dietetic services as required by a variety of accrediting organizations and regulatory agencies.
 Supervision is exercised over supervisory or managerial and other dietary staff.
 Work is reviewed by an administrator through conferences, reports, and evaluation of overall effectiveness.

 • Approves all regular and modified menus within the parameters of nutritional adequacy, facility and departmental goals and objectives, physiological needs, food preferences, cost, variety, and quality.

-• Administers the complete program of patient nutritional care, which includes components such as nutritional assessments and discharge summaries, diet counseling, chart entries, treatment team participation, and a nutrition education program.
+• Oversees the complete program of patient nutritional care, which includes components such as nutritional assessments and discharge summaries, diet counseling, chart entries, treatment team participation, and a nutrition education program.

 • Directs the ordering, receiving, reporting, storage, and distribution of food, supplies, and equipment.